-Neal Shusterman is the New York Times bestselling author of more than thirty award-winning books for children, teens, and adults, including The Unwind dystology, The Skinjacker trilogy, Downsiders, and Challenger Deep, which won the National Book Award.
-Scythe, the first book in his newest series Arc of a Scythe, won the Michael L. Printz Award.
+Neal Shusterman is the New York Times bestselling author of more than thirty award-winning books for children, teens, and adults, including The Unwind Dystology, The Skinjacker trilogy, Downsiders, and ChallengerDeep, which won the National Book Award.
+Scythe, the first book in his newest series Arc of a Scythe, is a Michael L. Printz Honor Book.
 He also writes screenplays for motion pictures and television shows.
 The father of four children, Neal lives in California.
 Visit him at Storyman.com and Facebook.com/NealShusterman.

-Delilah S. Dawson is the author of Hit, Servants of the Storm, the Blud series, Star Wars: “The Perfect Weapon,” a variety of short stories and comics, and Wake of Vultures, written as Lila Bowen.
-She lives in north Georgia with her family and a fat mutt named Merle.
+Delilah S. Dawson is the author of Hit, Servants of the Storm, Strike, the Blud series, Star Wars novels and short stories, a variety of short stories, comics, and essays, andthe Shadow series as Lila Bowen.
+She lives in Georgia with her family and a fat mutt named Merle.
 Find her online at WhimsyDark.com.

 Tom Leveen is the author of Random, Sick, manicpixiedreamgirl, Party, Zero (a YALSA Best Book of 2013), Shackled, and Hellworld.
 A frequent speaker at schools and conferences, Tom was previously the artistic director and cofounder of an all-ages, nonprofit visual and performing venue in Scottsdale, Arizona.
 He is an Arizona native, where he lives with his wife and young son.

 Hannah Moskowitz is the award-winning author of the young adult novels Break; Invincible Summer; Gone, Gone, Gone; and Teeth; as well as the middle grade novels Zombie Tag and Marco Impossible.
 She lives in New York City.
 Learn more at HannahMoskowitz.com.

-Trish Doller is the author of Something Like Normal, which was an ABC New Voices Pick and a finalist for NPR’s Best Teen Books of All Time, among many other accolades; Where the Stars Still Shine, which was an Indie Next List Pick; The Devil You Know; and In a Perfect World.
-She has been a newspaper reporter, radio personality, and bookseller, and lives with her family in Fort Myers, Florida, with a relentlessly optimistic Border collie and a pirate.
+Trish Doller is the author of Something Like Normal, which was an ABC New Voices Pick and a finalist for NPR’s Best Teen Books of All Time, among many other accolades; Where the Stars Still Shine, which was an Indie Next List Pick; The Devil You Know; In a Perfect World; and Start Here.
+She has been a newspaper reporter, radio personality, and bookseller, and lives in Fort Myers, Florida, with a relentlessly optimistic Border collie and a pirate.

 Christine Johnson grew up in, moved away from, and finally came home to Indianapolis, Indiana.
 While she was in the “away” part of that adventure, she lived in Chicago, Illinois, where she attended DePaul University and majored in Political Science.
 She now lives in an old house in an old neighborhood with her kids and way too many books.
 Find her on the web at http://www.christinejohnsonbooks.com/ and on Twitter @cjohnsonbooks.